Time integration for neutrino radiation transport using minimally implicit Runge-Kutta methods: Introduction

 We present in this manuscript a new numerical scheme, that we are going to refer to as minimally implicit Runge-Kutta (MIRK) scheme, in order to solve the $M_1$ neutrino-hydrodynamics equations to first and second order in time that preserves stability properties of implicit methods and, at the same time, has a computing speed similar to that of an explicit method.
 The scheme proposed is based on allowing implicit evaluations of only evolved variables and, in practice, requires a slight modification from an explicit method, making its implementation in current numerical codes quite direct.
-We strongly take into account the physical behavior of the evolved variables in the limit of the stiff regime in the derivation of the methods.
+We exploit the relaxation form of the source terms and their asymptotic behavior in the stiff regime in the derivation of the methods.
 We implement the new solver in the neutrino-hydrodynamics code of \citep{just2015} as an alternative scheme.

-Other very different numerical approaches can be considered.
-For example, Monte Carlo methods can be used to include neutrino transport in the context of CCSNe and this strategy has been implemented in the general relativistic code SpEC \citep{Foucart2018, Foucart2021}.